How to Design Minimum Viable Product? [Cost Spreadsheet]

 You can know better by collecting feedback from the audience and improving it as per requirement.

 - Get opted by big firms

-The above-described factors are the reason why founders of such successful apps as Uber, Airbnb, and Dropbox have chosen to launch an MVP first.
+The above-described factors are the reason why founders of such successful mobile and web apps as Uber, Airbnb, and Dropbox have chosen to launch an MVP first.

 Why Is Design Important for an MVP?

-The goal of an MVP application design is to make users become advocates of your product and turn your application into a profitable venture.
+The goal of an MVP application design is to make users become advocates of your product and turn your Minimum Viable Product into a profitable venture.